Dasharo/docs/docs/variants/novacustom_nv4x_adl/heads.md

 > On the first boot, you will be shown a warning about TOTP secrets.
 This is
 > normal and expected on the first boot.
 Run `OEM Factory Reset / Re-Ownership`
 > to finish deploying Heads.

+## Switching from Dasharo Heads back to UEFI

+To revert back to UEFI, you will need to boot into DTS from a USB stick.

+TBD: Prepare docs for Heads-bootable DTS

+* In the DTS main menu, select `Update Dasharo firmware` to check for available updates.
+* When prompted to revert back to UEFI, press `Y`
+* Proceed with the firmware update process as usual.

+Once finished, your laptop will shut down automatically.
+Power it back on to boot into your UEFI firmware.

+> When reverting to UEFI, it's not possible to restore EFI boot manager entries
+> that were added before installing Heads.
+Therefore, you may need to re-create
+> your boot entries manually, or find your boot loader using `Boot From File`
+> option in the UEFI setup menu.

 ## Logo customization